Pages

 Your Message

-I am unable to attend book clubs in person.
-However, I will happily send short video messages for your book club or answer questions via video.
+I don’t currently attend book clubs in person.
+However, I may be able to send short video messages for your book club and answer questions.
 Please message me your request via the contact form.

 Representation